May 17, 2023 6 min read

 A: A crossbite is when the upper and lower teeth are misaligned within the mouth.
 This can often be seen by one’s jaw sticking out or looking “pulled back” as well as very crowded or messy teeth.

 A: Yes, there are several different ways to treat a crossbite.
 Braces are the most common, but there are other orthodontic devices as well as surgery options.

 Q: Can Invisalign fix crossbite?

-A: Depending on the severity and unique dental circumstances, Invisalign can be used to treat some types of crossbites.
+A: Depending on the severity and unique dental circumstances, Invisalign, or other similar clear aligners, can be used to treat many types of crossbites.